chantastic/pc-interfaces/README.md

 gem 'interfaces', path: '~/code/interfaces'
 ```

+If you have a server running (pow or otherwise), you'll need to restart it.

 ## Usage

 Using Interfaces can be quite straight forward.
 There are a number of helpers